idanhuang/dan.github.io/article/Kadane's algorithm.md

 }
 ```

-The brute-force solution can be improved to O(n^2) complexity by using a variable to store the running sum at all possible positions.
+The brute-force solution can be improved to O(n^2) time complexity by using a variable to store the running sum at all possible positions.
 ```C#
 public class Solution {
     public int MaxSubArray(int[] nums) {